natn2323/mosaic-maker-python/README.md

 # Mosaic Maker
 A mosaic maker implemented in Python.
+Development began on June 24th, 2018.
 This program makes use of two mathematical concepts.
 I will give a brief description as to their ideas as well as how I use them:
 * **stochastic sampling**

   The term *stochastic sampling* is a composition of two mathematical concepts.
 To begin, *sampling* refers to the act of selecting pieces from a whole.
 In this program, the pieces are the pixels and the whole is the image.
 This is a relatively easy process when using the `PIL` module.
 The second term, *stochastic*, is another mathematical term which essentially describes randomness.
 In conjunction with the previously described concept, as well as the fact that I partition the image into *n*-partitions, this composition refers to the random selection of pixels from an *n*-partitions of the image.
 In order to improve run-time, we take *samples* from the image, rather than averaging based on *every* pixel in the image.